biancamika/digital-garden-template/_notes/3. Permanent Notes/Everybody gets to choose what they worship.md

 ---
 title: Everybody gets to choose what they worship
 ---
-# Everybody gets to choose what they worship

 ## Reference
 - **Source:** [[David Foster Wallace]]; [[This is Water (Speech)]]
 - **Keywords:** [[permanent notes]]